 At Lonsdale we are committed to supporting the mental health and wellbeing of all members of our community.
 On this page, you will find our WellBeing Policy and information about other support available.

-Free online support for young people.
-Kooth counsellors are online Monday-Friday,
+Free online counselling and emotional well-being support service for young people.
+Kooth counsellors are online

 YoungMinds is the UK’s leading charity committed to improving the emotional wellbeing

 and mental health of children and young people.
 Just as people’s bodies can become